Resources and support

 Services anticipate a spike in demand as lockdown lifts

 - 66.7% (30 out of 45) of service providers stated they were concerned about future increases in demand.
+(The impact of Covid-19 on domestic abuse support services April 2020)

 This data was input by 55 organisations in England who run refuge services and use On Track.
 For these refuges combined, the average daily number of referrals received between 2nd January and 13th March 2020 was 31.7.
 After lockdown (from 23rd March 2020 to 17th April 2020) this dropped to an average of 19.7 referrals per day, a percentage decrease of 37.8%.